 - Trouble Sleeping

 At first, symptoms of methadone withdrawal may seem like the flu.
-But unlike with the flu, withdrawal symptoms can persist severe for several days.
+But unlike with the flu, withdrawal symptoms can persist severely for several days.
 Specific symptoms may peak after about three days.
 These include:

 - Muscle Aches and Pains